matomo-org/developer-documentation/docs/3.x/generated/Hooks.md

 - mixed `&$result` The result of the controller action.

 - array `$parameters` The arguments passed to the controller action.

+### Controller.triggerAdminNotifications

+*Defined in [Piwik/Plugin/ControllerAdmin](https://github.com/piwik/piwik/blob/3.x-dev/core/Plugin/ControllerAdmin.php) in line [346](https://github.com/piwik/piwik/blob/3.x-dev/core/Plugin/ControllerAdmin.php#L346)*

+Posted when rendering an admin page and notifications about any warnings or errors should be triggered.
+You can use it for example when you have a plugin that needs to be configured in order to work and the plugin has not been configured yet.
+It can be also used to cancel / remove other notifications by calling eg `Notification\Manager::cancel($notificationId)`.

+**Example**

+    public function onTriggerAdminNotifications(Piwik\Widget\WidgetsList $list)
+    {
+        if ($pluginFooIsNotConfigured) {
+             $notification = new Notification('The plugin foo has not been configured yet');
+             $notification->context = Notification::CONTEXT_WARNING;
+             Notification\Manager::notify('fooNotConfigured', $notification);
+        }
+    }

 ## CoreUpdater